 Breast augmentation is surrounded by tons of rumor.
-Believing in something that's untrue could scare you in to making the wrong choices or worse, away from getting the boobs of your dreams altogether.
+Believing in something that's untrue could scare you in to making the wrong choices or worse, away from getting the breasts of your dreams altogether.

-The research stage of your boobie journey is so important to figure out what's right for you... don't be afraid to unpick anything you think to be untrue, and always remember- we are here for you!
+The research stage of your breast augmentation journey is so important to figure out what's right for you... don't be afraid to unpack anything you think to be untrue, and always remember- we are here for you!

 Thoughts from Dr. Ben WoodOptimizing your health through your best diet and exercise before surgery definitely improves how you feel during recovery, and probably also reduces the risk that you have any type of illness that would impact whether you could have surgery.